igaurab/user_location_plugin/README.md

 - Declare and initialize ```  MapController mapController = MapController(); List<Marker> markers = [];```
 - Add ` UserLocationPlugin()` to plugins
 - Add  `MarkerLayerOptions` and `UserLocationOptions` in `layers`
-> While performing a location update, We remove and add the location marker on the map.
-Using a single list to hold this location marker along with other markers will unnecessarily also clear them.
-For that reason, we need to provide an empty marker array to hold the location marker.

 ### Sample code